roitraining/ux-designers-training/operations-for-designers/labs/04-use-cloud-storage-sql.md

 ### Creating a file locally
 `fs` is a module built into Node.js that helps when working with the file system.
 There's no need for you to install it, however, you do need to include it in `index.js`.

-1. In your VM's SSH window, press CTRL+C to stop the running application.
+1. In your VM's SSH window, press **CTRL+C** to stop the running application.
 Then, open your `index.js` file in Nano.
-Just below the line where you create `bucket`, insert the following line to load `fs`.
+Just below the line where you create `bucket`, insert the following line to load `fs`:

 ``` javascript
 const fs = require('fs')